svavarkonn/MkDocs/docs/seeed.md

 <video controls width=100%>
         <source src="https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/presentation.mp4" type="video/mp4">
-    </video>*I'd love to show Baksi the robot arm at Maker Faire Shenzen and discuss how to adapt the design for manufacturing.*
+    </video>*I'd love to show Baksi the robot arm at Maker Faire Shenzhen and discuss how to adapt the design for manufacturing.*

 I'm planning to have Seeed Studio fabricate the boards for the next version of the Baksi robot arm.
 That version will be made of motors and PCBs and nothing else!
 A professionally produced FR4 PCB will be much stiffer than the FR1 boards that I milled, and when I order them from Seeed Studio I can use multiple layers to route all the wires that I need.
 I've checked, and the main parts (MCU and motor driver) are available in the Seeed Studio part catalogue.
 I also think Grove connectors for the motors and encoders would be really nice.
 If there's interest, it would be exciting to also try to sell the robot as a kit in the Seeed Studio store.
 I really want to take this robot all the way to market, so that it can be used to teach electronics, robotics and programming in a fun and engaging way.
 I even got a friend of mine to make a [GUI for Baksi](https://svavarkonn.github.io/MkDocs/seeed.html#baksi-software).
 Exciting times ahead!